odisfm/zcx-core/docs/content/dev/dependencies.md

 ## Vendored packages

-These packages are bundled with each download of zcx.
+These packages are bundled with each end-user download of zcx.
 [See here](build.md) for installation instructions.

 ### PyYAML